filamentphp/filament/packages/actions/docs/07-prebuilt-actions/08-import.md

 ### Validating CSV data

 You can call the `rules()` method to add validation rules to a column.
-These rules will check the data in reach row from the CSV before it is saved to the database:
+These rules will check the data in each row from the CSV before it is saved to the database:

 ```php
 use Filament\Actions\Imports\ImportColumn;